1. False alarms — fatal to any monitoring

 Check the threshold values for monitoring file systems and adjust them if necessary.
 We have already briefly shown the default values above at the search for rules.

-Create your own rules in the Filesystem (used space and growth) rule set.
+Create your own rules in the Filesystems (used space and growth) rule set.

 The parameters allow thresholds that depend on the size of the file system.
-To do this, select Levels for filesystems > Levels for filesystem used space > Dynamic levels.
+To do this, select Levels for used/free space > Levels for used space > Dynamic levels.
 With the Add new element button you can now define your own threshold values per disk size.

 7. Sending hosts into downtime